Evil from Within: Machine Learning Backdoors through Hardware Trojans: Case Study with the Xilinx Vitis AI

 \textbf{\acs{DPU}.} The \ac{DPU} accelerates inference computations such as convolutions and pooling.
-For this, it processes instructions to load, store, or operate on data.
+To achieve this, it processes instructions to load, store, or operate on data.
 The \ac{APU} controls the inference flow while off-loading computation-heavy tasks to the \ac{DPU}, which receives partial model parameters and inputs for the current layer but is unaware of their context.

-The \ac{DPU} comprises one or more acceleration cores as well as shared configuration and status registers, \cf~\autoref{dpu_trojan::fig::dpu_top}.
+The \ac{DPU} comprises one or more acceleration cores as well as shared configuration and status registers, see~\autoref{dpu_trojan::fig::dpu_top}.
 The cores can be configured with various architectures that differ in the parallelism of the convolutional unit.
 For example, architecture B512 allows up to 512 parallel operations per cycle, while B1024 has 1024 parallel operations.
 Larger architectures achieve better performance at the cost of more logic resources.
-The \ac{DPU} communicates with the \acl{PS} via buses for configuration (\texttt{conf\_bus}), instructions (\texttt{instr\_bus}), and data (\texttt{data\_bus}).
+The \ac{DPU} communicates with the \acl{PS} via buses for configuration (\texttt{conf\_bus}), instructions (\texttt{inst\_bus}), and data (\texttt{data\_bus}).
 Each core features one bus for instructions and one or more data buses.
 In our case study, we employ the largest available architecture (B4096) in a single core \ac{DPU} configuration.

-\textbf{\acs{DPU} Core.} Within each \ac{DPU} core, the \texttt{instr\_bus} is connected to an instruction scheduler that controls the memory management and compute engines, \cf~\autoref{dpu_trojan::fig::dpu_core}.
-The parameters and inputs for the current layer come in from the shared memory through the \texttt{data\_bus} that is connected to the LOAD and STORE engines.
+\textbf{\acs{DPU} Core.} Within each \ac{DPU} core, the \texttt{inst\_bus} is connected to an instruction scheduler that controls the memory management and compute engines, see~\autoref{dpu_trojan::fig::dpu_core}.
+The model parameters and input data for the current layer are transmitted from shared memory through the \texttt{data\_bus} that is connected to the LOAD and STORE engines.
 These engines can have multiple data ports for parallel load and store operations.
 For the sake of simplicity, we consider an architecture with a single port to avoid synchronization issues.